Knerten0815/masters-thesis/content/methodology.typ

   s_i^((k)) = 1 - (|Delta_i^((k))|)/2
 $

-The SQS for the entire group is calculated as the mean of all scaled similarity values:
+The SQS for the entire group is calculated by averaging the mean scaled similarity value of each compound in the group:
 $
   "SQS" = 1/n sum_(i=1)^n frac(1, m_i) sum_(k=1)^(m_i) s_i^((k))
 $ <m_sqs>
-where $n$ is the number of compounds in the group, $bold(s)_i = [s_i^((1)), s_i^((2)), ..., s_i^((m_i))]$ and $m_i$ is the number of atoms in compound $i$.
+where $n$ is the number of compounds in the group and $m_i$ is the number of atoms in compound $i$.

-The SQS achieves high values when both the internal group similarity and the query-to-group similarities are high.
-Conversely, the SQS is low when both the internal group similarity and query-to-group similarities are low.
-The SQS will also be low when there is a mismatch: high internal group similarity but low query similarities, or vice versa.
-While low group similarity combined with high query similarity is theoretically possible, it is very unlikely in practice.

-This metric can be used to search databases for query-analogue groups that exhibit specific similarity patterns and to assess the quality of clustering algorithms.
-The SQS is compared to the ChemSpaceExplorer's ISF score (see @isf) as well as the mean similarities of each group member to the query.

-When the similarity of query to the group is high, and the similarity inside the group is high, the SQS is high to.
-When the similarity of query to the group is low, and the similarity within the group is low, the SQS is low too!
-The SQS will be low, when the similarity inside the group is high, but the similarities to the query are not, or vice versa.
-Low group similarity but high query similarity is theretically possible but very unlikely in practical though.
-The metric could be used to search databases for query-analogue groups fitting this description and use it to assess the the quality of clustering algorithms.
-The SQS is compared to the ChemSpaceExplorer's ISF score (see @isf) as well as the mean similarities of each member to the query.
+The lower the difference between the within-group similarity and the query-to-group similarities, the higher the SQS will be.
+That means if both values are high, the SQS will be high, and it will also be high, if both values are low.
+Conversely, the SQS is low when there is a mismatch: high within-group similarity but low query-to-group similarities.
+This charecteristic is used to examine the analogue search of the ChemSpaceExplorer (see @explorer) and compare it to the ISF score (see @isf).

+Cases where low within-group similarity are combined with high query-to-group similarity also cause a low SQS score.
+These cases would be very rare in practice, but the SQS could also be used to search databases for such cases.

 #figure(image("\figures\Similarity Maps\Beispiel gute Matches\query_mol.png", width: 50%), caption: [A curious figure.]) <testfig>